 Performance Objective 1: Increase the annual total average daily attendance (ADA) as compared to the prior school year, through improved student retention, recruitment, and days in attendance.
-Due to COVID 19 this is an ongoing concern that will be measured in the 2023 school year.
+This is an ongoing concern that will be measured in the 2024 school year.

-Evaluation Data Sources: Richland Middle School will utilize a student committee to provide rewards to students with perfect attendance in hopes that we can raise our ADA from 92% to 95%.
+Evaluation Data Sources: Richland Middle School will utilize a student committee to provide rewards to students with perfect attendance in hopes that we can raise our ADA from 93% to 95 %.

-Strategy 1 Details Rev iews Strategy 1: Students with perfect attendance every nine weeks will win prizes or receive special accolades.
+Strategy 1 Details Details Reviews Strategy 1: Students with perfect attendance every nine weeks will win prizes or receive special accolades.
 Formative Summative Actions: 1.)
 Attendance clerk will provide ADA by nine weeks.
-Jan Mar June 2.)
+Nov Jan Mar June 2.)
 Develop a student committee to find what motivates today's student to attend school.
 3.)
-Students with perfect attendance will receive an approved food of choice that they can enjoy after lunches.
+Students with perfect attendance will receive an a pizza party during respective lunches.
 4.)
 Students with perfect attendance by semester will win another type prize using funds provided by RMS.
 5.)
-Student names who have had perfect attendance all will be entered in a drawing and win something agreed upon by the student 2023 perfect attendance committee.
+Student names who have had perfect attendance all will be entered in a drawing and win something agreed upon by the student 2024 perfect attendance committee.
+Drawings will occur in three week increments throughout the nine weeks.
 Staff Responsible for Monitoring: Administration Attendance clerk Student Perfect Attendance Committee TEA Priorities: Improve low-performing schools Problem Statements: Demographics 1 Funding Sources: BISD Student Services - 199 - General Funds - 199-11-6498-48-043-99-043 - \$1,500

 Strategy 2 Details Rev iews Strategy 2: Develop a comprehensive plan for parent conferences and communication with regard to student absences.
-Formative Summative Due to COVID 19 this is an ongoing concern that will be measured in the 2023 school year.
-Nov Jan Mar June Actions: 1.)
+Formative Summative RMS will utilize the RAA Wee system of attendance tracking to progress monitor throughout the 2024 school year.
+Actions: 1.)
 Attendance clerk will provide absence data to teachers and administration at key intervals.
-2.)
+Nov Jan Mar June 2.)
 Teachers will make contact with students and their parents to provide positive wishes and invite them back to class, offer makeup assignments, etc. 3.)
 Administration will increase number of parent conferences with students who have excessive absences as well as meeting with the students themselves.
-Staff Responsible for Monitoring: Administration Teachers Attendance clerk Problem Statements: Demographics 1 No Progress Accomplished - Continue/Modify X Discon tinue
+4.)
+Administration will provide tracking data to review students of concern.
+Staff Responsible for Monitoring: Administration Teachers Attendance clerk Problem Statements: Demographics 1 No Progress Continue/Modify X Discon tinue • •

-Problem Statement 1: Filling the academic gaps of children could pose a problem in the academic level classrooms.
-RMS had an increase in it Economically Disadvantaged, At-Risk, and Emergent Bilingual populations.
-Along with this increase RMS had a decrease in the white population.
+Problem Statement 1: Filling the academic gaps of children could pose a challenge in the on-level classrooms.
+RMS had an increase in its Mobility Rate, At-Risk, and Emergent Bilingual populations during the 2023 school year.
 These are all areas of need for improvement.
-Root Cause: When almost 20% of your population is mobile, you are combining a variety of learning styles and teaching methods into one classroom.
-This poses opportunities for our teachers to find ways to meet the children where they are before moving students to the levels of those children who have attended schools for a number of years.
+Root Cause: With approximately 30% of the RMS population as mobile, we are combining a variety of learning styles and teaching methods into each classroom.
+This poses opportunities for our teachers to find ways to meet those children where they are and assist them in closing educational gaps due to Mobility.